- RESOURCE: At Home with the Word 2018, LTP, pages 154-157 .

 That our community may set our hearts on things that are above as we work to build the kingdom of God on earth,

 That catechists and parish religious educators may grow in their love for the Lord, and model his teachings in words and deeds,

 FOR THE ASSEMBLY

-That this faith community may reflect the Light of Christ to the world,
+That members of this faith community may daily strive to bring the light of Christ to others,

 FOR THE SICK

 That the members of this assembly share God’s abundant feast with those who cannot be here, especially the sick and homebound,